stevemao/otto/README.md

 ***

-## Design && Extras
+## Design & Extras

-Also, you can download all assets in psd format and some extras: [Otto](https://github.com/oivva/otto-goodies)
+Also, you can download all assets in psd format and some extras: [Otto Goodies](https://github.com/oivva/otto-goodies)

 ***